thegridprotocol/home/docs/doc-principles.md

 As a special authoritative document, its main Proof of Work will be "delayed" and mostly contained in its ability of [Peer convincing](#peer-convincing) and being backed by two independent [Implementation](#implementation), adding to a total of three independent *Documentations* (one is the specification, two are the implementations).
+This is in line with the requirements of [BCP 9](https://datatracker.ietf.org/doc/rfc6410/?include_text=1).